Lost (2023 film): Production

-Critical Reception
+Reception

 Firstpost in its review states, "The real hero of Lost is the city of Kolkata.
 It has never looked more vibrant and mysterious in any Hindi films since Sujoy Ghosh’s Kahaani."
 Rating it 3 out of 5, India Today commented, "Lost might not be your easy breezy watch for the weekend, but it sure would make you think.'
 Times Now called Lost an "ode to 'lost' art of investigative journalism."
+Shubhra Gupta of The Indian Express gave 2 out of 5 ratings.

 Music

-The music for the film composed by Shantanu Moitra.
-Lyrics are written by Swanand Kirkire.
+The music for the film was composed by Shantanu Moitra and lyrics were written by Swanand Kirkire.